sigalgrabois/Computational-Biology-Ex1/README.md

 # Computational-Biology-Ex1
+This exercise has been writen by Sigal grabois and Roi Avraham.
 # Description
 In this exercise we have to write a cellular automaton in which we investigated how a rumor distribution network works.
 For the sake of researching this style, we created a 100x100 grid where each cell can be occupied by one person.